The documentation you're currently reading is for version 3.8dev. Click here to view documentation for the latest stable version.

 StackStorm is a platform for integration and automation across services and tools.
 It ties together your existing infrastructure and application environment so you can more easily automate that environment.
 It has a particular focus on taking actions in response to events.

 StackStorm helps automate common operational patterns.
 Some examples are:

-Facilitated Troubleshooting - triggering on system failures captured by Nagios, Sensu, New Relic and other monitoring systems, running a series of diagnostic checks on physical nodes, OpenStack or Amazon instances, and application components, and posting results to a shared communication context, like HipChat or JIRA.
+Facilitated Troubleshooting - triggering on system failures captured by Nagios, Sensu, New Relic and other monitoring systems, running a series of diagnostic checks on physical nodes, OpenStack or Amazon instances, and application components, and posting results to a shared communication context, like Slack or JIRA.

 Automated remediation - identifying and verifying hardware failure on OpenStack compute node, properly evacuating instances and emailing admins about potential downtime, but if anything goes wrong - freezing the workflow and calling PagerDuty to wake up a human.

 Continuous deployment - build and test with Jenkins, provision a new AWS cluster, turn on some traffic with the load balancer, and roll-forward or roll-back, based on NewRelic app performance data.

 StackStorm helps you compose these and other operational patterns as rules and workflows or actions.
 These rules and workflows - the content within the StackStorm platform - are stored as code which means they support the same approach to collaboration that you use today for code development.
 They can be shared with the broader open source community, for example via the StackStorm community.

 StackStorm plugs into the environment via the extensible set of adapters containing sensors and actions.

 Sensors are Python plugins for either inbound or outbound integration that receives or watches for events respectively.
 When an event from external systems occurs and is processed by a sensor, a StackStorm trigger will be emitted into the system.